-According to the American Heart Association, the most common symptoms of a heart attack are listed below.
+Some people have no symptoms.
+This is called a silent heart attack.
+The most common symptoms of a heart attack are listed below.

 Chest Pain or

 Discomfort in Other Areas

 - cold sweat

 - nausea or vomiting